ColumbiaGadgetWorks/RollToProne/README.md

 This link has Frequently asked questions.  https://www.fda.gov/medical-devices/emergency-situations-medical-devices/faqs-emergency-use-authorizations-euas-medical-devices-during-covid-19-pandemic

 The RTP does not appear to fit into any of the presently established categories for Emergency Use Authorization (EUA).
 There is a category for Other Medical Device EUSs, but nothing there resembles the RTP.   https://www.fda.gov/medical-devices/coronavirus-disease-2019-covid-19-emergency-use-authorizations-medical-devices/other-medical-device-euas

-There is a template to apply for an EAU authorization.
-Pre-EUA-Interactive-Review-Template.docx
+There is a template to apply for an EAU authorization. https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjSpqXnzK3rAhWBBs0KHfV4B8kQFjAAegQIBBAB&url=https%3A%2F%2Fwww.fda.gov%2Fmedia%2F137965%2Fdownload&usg=AOvVaw0OLWgN-KP0O21g8dMJHIDo